eulersexception/glabs/README.md

 Clone this repository locally and run

 ```
-go run main.go "tmp/test"
+go run main.go
 ```

-which will create a local database in the folder "tmp/test" in the project root and start the application.
+This will create a local database named "default_db" in the project root and start the application.
+The database is initially filled with dummy data which will be dropped everytime the application is closed.
+To work with own data some changes must be applied to `main.go`.
+Currently Teams and Students can not be created by view elements and data input via file upload is not supported.

 ## Unit tests